KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

 The login instruction addresses a practical obstacle in web research: many websites require authentication before revealing their content.
 Rather than silently skipping gated pages or hallucinating their contents, we instruct the agent to ask the user for help with login.

-The Google exception acknowledges that the agent can search the web without a Google account, and asking the user to log in to Google would provide no benefit while creating unnecessary friction.
+\textbf{Scoped applicability.} The final paragraph (``This requirement applies to research and information-gathering tasks.
+For pure code edits, bug fixes, or file modifications where you already have sufficient context, proceed directly'') is an important addition.
+Without this exemption, the agent would perform 10 website visits even for simple one-line code fixes where the necessary context is already in the file being edited, wasting tokens and tool-call budget.
+The exemption allows the agent to skip research when the task is purely mechanical, while still enforcing thorough research for tasks that benefit from external information.